 Schwaben Brake Pressure Bleeder – We already mentioned this one, but you need it, so we’re going to mention it again.
 This pressure bleeder will introduce pressure into your brake system so you can fill and pressurize it with no pesky air bubbles left in.
 This is also the easiest way to bleed your brakes by yourself since you simply introduce the pressure, it draws the fluid from the bottle reservoir, and then you go one-by-one to each caliper and open the bleed screw until new brake fluid and no bubbles spit out.

 With that, your first basic maintenance services are handled!
 Your E46 may need more than this, like attention to the interior, exterior, suspension, wheels, or tires, but we’ll cover that in future articles.
-For now, take solace that all the mechanical bits should be refreshed and happy while your garage will have all the tools you need to care for it during your entire ownership.
+For now, take solace that all the mechanical bits should be refreshed and happy while your garage will have all the tools and BMW parts you need to care for it during your entire ownership.